 This walk features Box Hill, which I have already mentioned is arguably the most challenging hill in Surrey.
 Just like in the Box Hill circular route I mentioned earlier, you get it out the the way first.

 This walk has a lot of woodland, like the previous section of the North Downs Way, but it also has more views.
 I particularly enjoyed the views near the end around the Reigate area.

 The big negative of this walk though, is the roads.
 You are never that far from them, and for a section, you even walk quite near to the M25.
 It’s pretty aggressive, and I might suggest taking some headphones or something to listen to some music for this bit.

-I got quite injured on this walk, and really struggled to finish the walk.
+I got quite injured on this walk, and really struggled to finish it.
 I was then plagued with this injury for some months after.
 As such, I’m not so fond of this one.

-If you would like to give it a go, or just find out a bit more info about this walk, you can check out the Westhumble to Merstham walk.
+If you would like to give it a go, or just find out a bit more info about it, read about the walk from Westhumble to Merstham here.

 Pin it for Later: Walks in the Surrey Hills near London

 If you would like to find out some more information about things to do in the area, you could check out the Surrey Hills website.